IBM/cpdctl/README_command_reference.md

 `--fields` (<a href="#cli-asset-type-field-example-schema-asset">`AssetTypeField[]`</a>)
 :   Asset type fields that will be indexed.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--fields=@path/to/file.json`.

 `--description` (string)
 :   Asset type description.

 `--external-asset-preview` (<a href="#cli-external-asset-preview-example-schema-asset">`ExternalAssetPreview`</a>)
 :   Asset Type URL Model.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--external-asset-preview=@path/to/file.json`.

 `--properties` (<a href="#cli-map-string-asset-type-property-example-schema-asset">`map[string]AssetTypeProperty`</a>)
 :   Descriptions of expected properties for this asset type.
 Each property can be described by its name and an AssetTypeProperty object.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--properties=@path/to/file.json`.

 `--relationships` (<a href="#cli-asset-type-relationship-example-schema-asset">`AssetTypeRelationship[]`</a>)
 :   Relationship definitions for this asset type.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--relationships=@path/to/file.json`.

 `--x-open-id-connect-id-token` (string)
 :   X-OpenID-Connect-ID-Token.